-void NV /IC_enableISR(unsigned isr) The isr argument is the number of the interrupt to enable. / S.NVIC.Enable[ (isr/32) ] = 1<<(isr % 32); } Some r Note ---- egisters in the NVIC region can only be accessed from Privileged mode
+{ ableISR(unsigned isr) • sr argument is the number of the interrupt to enable. / .Enable[(isr/32)] = 1<<(isr % 32); Note Some registe rs in the NVIC region can only be accessed from Privileged mode

 You can assign a priority level to each individual interrupt using the Interrupt Priority Registers apart from Hard Fault, Non Maskable Interrupt (NMI), and reset which have fixed priorities.